hex000000/makegroupworknotsuck/practice.md

 To access the server, you will first need to [install the University's VPN on your Mac or PC](https://sydneyuni.service-now.com/sm?id=kb_article_view&sys_kb_id=e10e1396db01b3485beaf9b7f4961981 "instructions for installing VPN") if you are not using a a computer connected to the University network.
 If you are getting a "Cannot connect to the server" error, the most likely cause is that you are not running the VPN.

-1. Make sure you are on a university-networked computer or have [installed the University's VPN on your Mac or PC](https://sydneyuni.service-now.com/sm?id=kb_article_view&sys_kb_id=e10e1396db01b3485beaf9b7f4961981 "instructions for installing VPN")
+1. Make sure you are on a university-networked computer or have [installed the University's VPN on your Mac or PC](https://sydneyuni.service-now.com/sm?id=kb_article_view&sys_kb_id=e10e1396db01b3485beaf9b7f4961981 "instructions for installing VPN").

 2. Navigate to [the practice survey](http://10.83.67.230/WebGrid/Constructs/Cache/0050569DCA3EF3C94BAC4/0050569DCA3EF3C94CD7E.rgrid??+C "WebGrid")
 3. Enter your name in the _Name_ field.
 Your responses will be visible to others using the practice activity, so you may want to use a pseudonym.
 Remove or change any other text on this screen.
 Click **Done**.